-Be sure to visit the Gottlieb Daimler Museum and the Mercedes Benz Museum to learn fascinating facts and see some marvelous displays.
-If you tend to be more hands-on, go for a drive in Dresden in a Trabi.
+Be sure to visit the Gottlieb Daimler and Mercedes Benz museums to learn fascinating facts and see marvelous displays.
+If you are more hands-on, drive to Dresden in a Trabi.

-If putting the pedal to the metal is more your thing, you can also visit bring your car and race the world-famous Nurburgring.
-Just make sure you’ve got travel insurance before you race around this monster track!
+If putting the pedal to the metal is more your thing, you can also visit, bring your car and race the world-famous Nurburgring.
+Just ensure you have travel insurance before you race around this monster track!

 See Related: Best Islands in Germany to Visit

 If you visit the country with kids, do not skip exploring Europa Park.
 This is Europe’s second most famous theme park, after Disneyland Paris.
 This is undoubtedly one of Germany’s best places to visit with kids, featuring European-themed areas, roller coasters, water rides, and other attractions.

 This theme park also hosts several events throughout the year, including the Euro Dance Festival, Miss Germany Pageant, Ladies Only Festival, CloudFest, and Science Days.
 Whenever you visit Europa Park, it is suggested to wear breathable and quick-dry clothes to enjoy your time to the fullest.

 Every town in Germany has a new town hall and an old town hall, and most are worth seeing!
 The new town hall is often ornate in the town’s old city center.
 It may feature a beautiful clock tower or a large dome.

 An old town hall typically houses museums with exhibits on the town’s history and people.
 Check if the town hall you visit is open to the public.